joakim-d/ArduiSNES/README.md

-# ArduiNES
+# ArduiSNES
-Four NES controllers to USB using Arduino Leonardo board
+Four SNES controllers to USB using Arduino Leonardo board

 # Project configuration and compilation
 Clone the project locally, then in a shell terminal type the following commands